 In the long run, the supply-side reform can settle the accumulated risks in China's real economy.
 The establishment of a innovative industrial system will ensure sustainableeconomic growth and create a material basis for RMB internationalization; the steady progress of RMB internationalization has not only added to the global demand for and faith in China's economic growth, but also brought convenience to trade pricing and settlement and investment that can facilitate foreign trade and international cooperation, promote cross-border M&A and technological development, form new supply models of commodities and optimize resource allocation in the broader domestic and overseas markets.
 RMB's appreciation in the process of internationalization has impelled the trade structure to upgrade from the bottom of the industrial chain to the middle and top of the chain, and formed a mechanism to speed up the transformation of the driver of China's economic growth.
-Therefore, in a sense, RMB internationalization itself is a major engine for the upgrading and transformation of China's real economy.
+Therefore, in a sense, RMB internationalization and supply-side reform are mutually reinforcing, and RMB internationalization itself is a major engine for the upgrading and transformation of China's real economy.